 Czech citizens can also join the petition against the construction of the megalomaniac ski resort.
 All they have to do is open the following website (www.zachranme-irbise.cz) where they can find the complete text of the petition and also other ways how to help.
 So far, almost 3,000 people have joined the fight.

 Local authorities have banned public meetings in support of the Ile-Alatau National Park.
 Yet, the reservation is nominated for inscription on the UNESCO World Heritage List.

-Kazakh authorities have organized a public discussion of the ski resort project two years ago during Christmas, however, they refused to show up projects and studies to the citizens.
-Before the actual discussions took place, the door to the hall were blocked by the police and the official web site with relevant information was shut down.
-Since Even though some people got into the hall after journalists began to gather there, not everyone had a chance to submit their comments.
-Rumor has it that the person behind this project is one of President Nursultan Nazarbayev's daughters.
+Kazakh authorities have organized a public discussion of the ski resort project two years ago during Christmas, however, they refused to show projects and studies to the citizens.
+Before the actual discussions took place, the door to the hall was blocked by the police.
+The official web site with relevant information was shut down as well.
+Even though some people got into the hall after journalists began to gather there, not everyone had a chance to submit their comments.
+It is rumored that the person behind this project is one of President Nursultan Nazarbayev's daughters.
 Nazarbayev has been in power for 24 years now.

-In order to circumvent the law prohibiting the construction in the national park, officials have removed thousands of hectares from the protected areas list, thus enabling the consortium to build on these unique places.
-Civic Association Green Salvation has brought all decisions before court, however, the costly lawsuits plod along.
+In order to circumvent the law prohibiting construction in the national park, officials have removed thousands of hectares from the protected areas list, thus enabling the consortium to build on these unique places.
+Civic Association Green Salvation has brought all decisions before court, however, the costly lawsuits plod along slowly.

-Furthermore, the defenders of the national park believe that Kazakhstan's media are facing political pressure as well.
-After the initial significant interest in the case, Kazakh media do not discuss the issue at all.
+Furthermore, the defenders of the national park believe that Kazakhstan's media is facing political pressure as well.
+After the initial significant interest in the case, Kazakh media has not discussed the issue at all.